Mechanical Engineering & Materials Science

 E37 MEMS 312 Multidisciplinary Design & Prototyping

 This hands-on course introduces students to the engineering design process and a variety of prototyping tools and techniques.
-Skills are developed through weekly studios, individual exercises, and a design project performed in multidisciplinary teams.
+Skills are developed through weekly studios, individual exercises, and a design project performed in small groups.
 Lectures focus on design principles and real-world issues for engineered products.
-The current theme of this course is "accessible game controllers," seeking to create innovative, low-cost and effective input devices to meet the needs of more gamers with disabilities.
-This course is open to students from all majors and disciplines.
+The theme for this semester is "environmental data collectors," seeking to create accurate, robust, low-cost, and easy-to-use devices that measure and record physical conditions (such as temperature, chemical content, noise, light, wind velocity, etc.) for ecological and environmental research.

 View Sections